kalisio/kdk/docs/api/core/application.md

 To uniquely identify the generated files, the **Exporter** automatically timestamps the generated files.
 The genereated filename is computed using a `basename` property, or the `service` name if `basename` is not define.
 To this basename, it adds the time and the format as the file extension.

 The following configuration allows you to export data from the `documents` service in 2 formats: `csv` and `json`.
 The transformation associated with the chosen format will then be used to call the service.
-The resulting file will be named: `my-documents_<timestamp>.<format>`
+The resulting file will be named: `my-documents_<YYYY-MM-DDTHH-MM-SS:ssSZ>.<format>`

 ```js
 service: 'documents',